 Rosemary thrives when planted with beans, broccoli, carrots, cauliflower, peppers, sage, and thyme.
 Do not plant peppers by beans, broccoli, or cauliflower.

 Spinach likes to be near broccoli, cauliflower, leeks, lettuce, peas, strawberries, cilantro, sage, and thyme.
-Do not plant strawberries by broccoli or cauliflower. do not plant peas by leeks.
+Do not plant by fennel and potatoes.

 Plant your squash (including zucchini) plants with corn, lettuce, melon, peas, peppers, and nasturtiums.
 To repel squash bugs,